 - SFTP client and server support in both SSH1 and SSH2 protocols.

 Click here to know more details about OpenSSH features.

 OpenSSH Server is available under default yum repositories.
-We can install or update latest OpenSSH server using following command available under yum repositories.
+We can install or update the latest OpenSSH server using the following command available under yum repositories.

-After installing openssh latest rpm packages, start the service using following command and make it to auto start on system boot.
+After installing or upgrading OpenSSH’s latest rpm packages, start the service using the following command and make it autostart on system boot.

 What Next: 5 Tips to secure openssh-server